brolaugh/hacklog/README.md

   * Recaptcha
   * Uses JSON for data transfer with Ajax and eventual other frontend
   * XML supported in the future?

+# Goals
+## For the project
+* Create a functioning and expandable blogging portal

+## Personal
+* Learn HackLang
+* Learn how to combine multiple services together eg. media uploading service
+* Figure out how git submodules work
+* Get a deeper programming experience
+* Learn how to use PHPUnit/HackUnit